Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 Find medical care

 Also consider getting a second opinion.
-This involves visiting another doctor to gather more information about your diagnosis, confirm your diagnosis, or hear about a different approach to your treatment.
+This involves visiting another doctor to gather more information about your diagnosis, confirm your diagnosis, or hear about a different approach to treatment.
 Getting a second opinion can boost your confidence in making decisions about your cancer care.
 Many doctors encourage their patients to seek a second opinion.

 You will need a system to track all of your research, appointments, test results, records, and finances.
 Organization helps you gain the most value from the time spent with your health care providers so you can make well-informed decisions.